thoughtworks-jumpstart/jumpstart/front-end-web-development/dom-manipulation.md

   - [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)
   - [setAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute)

 Some of the APIs may return multiple nodes as [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList).
-It's an array-like object that you can iterate through and get the nodes one-by-one.
+It's an [array-like object](http://2ality.com/2013/05/quirk-array-like-objects.html) that you can iterate through and get the nodes one-by-one.

-This may sound boring now, but basically all interactive webpages that you've visited \(e.g. facebook, spotify, [pac-man](https://www.google.com.sg/search?q=pacman+online&oq=pacman+online&aqs=chrome.0.0l6.2669j0j7&sourceid=chrome&ie=UTF-8)\) are possible because the DOM interface lets us manipulate the contents of a webpage without refreshing a page!
+This may sound boring now, but basically all interactive webpages that you've visited \(e.g. [Stripe Connect](https://stripe.com/blog/connect-front-end-experience), [pac-man](https://codepen.io/hellokatili/pen/xwKRmo), [Fancy Checkout](https://github.com/gabriellamas/Fancy-Checkout) \) are possible because the DOM interface lets us manipulate the contents of a webpage without refreshing a page!

 ### How to select elements from the DOM using selectors